GameFoundry/bsf/Documentation/Manuals/Native/User/importingTextures.md

  - TARGA
  - TIFF

+# Creating a texture
+Textures can also be created manually, which we cover later in the [creating textures](@ref advancedTextures) manual.

 # Texture properties
 Once a texture has been imported, you can retrieve its properties like width, height and format by calling @ref bs::Texture::getProperties "Texture::getProperties()", which returns a @ref bs::TextureProperties "TextureProperties" object.